Citations and Appeals

 - If no university parking permit has been issued for the vehicle and the vehicle is not registered with the university, the person whose name it is registered with the Oklahoma Department of Motor Vehicles or the corresponding agency of another state or nation; and/or,

-- A son, daughter, spouse, or ward of the registered owner, is such a person who is employed with or enrolled in the university at the time of the violation.
+- A son, daughter, spouse, or ward of the registered owner, is such a person who is employed with or enrolled in the university.

 Administrative Processing Fee